 If you have any questions or need assistance voting, please contact our proxy solicitor, Innisfree M&A Incorporated.
-Shareholders may call toll-free at +1 (877) 750-9496.
+Shareholders may call toll-free at +1 (877) 825-8777.
 Banks and brokers may call collect: +1 (212) 750-5833.

-Which ordinary shares are included on a proxy or voting instruction card?
+Which ordinary shares are included on a proxy card or voting instruction form?

-Each proxy or voting instruction card represents the ordinary shares that you own as of the close of business on the Record Date.
-You may receive more than one proxy or voting instruction card if you hold your shares in multiple accounts, some of your shares are registered directly in your name with the Company's transfer agent, or some of your shares are held in street name through a bank, broker or other nominee.
-Please vote the shares on each WHITE proxy card or voting instruction card to ensure that all of your shares are counted at the Annual Meeting.
+Each proxy card or voting instruction form represents the ordinary shares that you own as of the close of business on the Record Date.
+You may receive more than one proxy card or voting instruction form if you hold your shares in multiple accounts, some of your shares are registered directly in your name with the Company's transfer agent, or some of your shares are held in street name through a bank, broker or other nominee.
+Please vote the shares on each WHITE proxy card or voting instruction form to ensure that all of your shares are counted at the Annual Meeting.